On the density of strongly minimal algebraic vector fields: Preliminaries

-Although the conormal bundle of the distribution is only defined outside of the singular locus of the distribution $\mathcal D$, it completely determines $\mathcal D$ because of the following fact.
+It is called the {\em conormal bundle of the distribution} $\mathcal D$.
+The conormal bundle $N^\ast\mathcal D$ determines the distribution $\mathcal D$ because of the following fact. \end{notation}

-\begin{fact}[Extension of a distribution] Let $U$ be a dense open set of $X$.
-The restriction map

-sending a distribution on $X$ to a distribution on $U$ is {\em one-to-one} and sends foliations to foliations.
+\begin{fact}[Extension of distributions] Let $U$ be a dense open set of $X$.
+The restriction map $\mathcal D \mapsto \mathcal D_{\mid U}$ sending a distribution on $X$ to a distribution on $U$ is {\em one-to-one} and sends foliations to foliations.
 In other words, every distribution (resp. foliation) on $U$ can be uniquely extended to a distribution (resp. a foliation) on $X$. \end{fact}

 See for example the proof of Proposition 2.3.1 of \cite{jaoui-ANT}.